 - Meet all eligibility requirements set out in the CGR;

-- Qualify for Status 1: University Researcher, definition i)* (CGR, Definitions – Status and Roles);
+- Qualify for Status 1: University Researcher, remunerated as per Definition i)* (CGR, Definitions – Status and Roles);

-- Have held one or more full-time regular tenure-track professorial positions at universities in Québec, elsewhere in Canada or abroad for less than 5 years.
+- Have held one or more tenure-track positions as a regular professor or contract research professor at universities in Québec, elsewhere in Canada or abroad for less than 5 years.

 * individuals who qualify for definition ii) are not eligible for this program.

-An applicant who does not hold a position at a university on the competition closing date is still eligible if he or she expects to hold a full- time regular tenure-track professorial position at a Québec university no later than June 1st, 2022, notwithstanding Section 2.1 of the CGR.
+An applicant who does not qualify for the status of university researcher under Definition i) of the CGR on the competition closing date is still eligible if he or she expects to qualify for this status no later than June 1st, 2023, notwithstanding Section 2.1 of the CGR.
 Successful applicants must provide a letter from the appropriate university authorities specifying the hiring date and the position occupied.

-An applicant who does not have a PhD on the competition closing date is still eligible if he or she expects to successfully defend his or her doctoral thesis no later than June 1st, 2022.
-Successful applicants must provide a letter from the appropriate university authorities stating that they successfully defended their thesis within the prescribed time frame.
+An applicant who does not have a doctoral degree on the competition closing date is still eligible if he or she expects to successfully defend his or her doctoral thesis or obtain his or her doctoral degree no later than June 1st, 2023.
+Successful applicants will have to provide a letter from the appropriate university authorities stating that they successfully defended their thesis or obtained their doctoral degree within the prescribed time frame.